Skip to Content

 RSV usually peaks during flu season, occurring most often in the late fall through early spring.
 This year, the spread of RSV and other seasonal respiratory illnesses started earlier as well.

-RSV symptoms typically appear 4-6 days after exposure, and most mild RSV infections will go away on their own in a week or two.
+RSV symptoms typically appear four to six days after exposure, and most mild RSV infections will go away on their own in a week or two.
 However, when the infection spreads to the lower respiratory tract, RSV can become much more dangerous.

 Severe RSV symptoms include: